Mont-Cenis Lake: Environment

 EDF acknowledged the loss of the priory by erecting a chapel in its place, consecrated on July 21, 1968, by André Bontems, Archbishop of Chambéry and Bishop of Maurienne and Tarentaise.
 Designed by Philippe Quinquet, the chapel takes on a pyramidal shape made of concrete.

-In this context, a alpine garden was established in 1970 under the impetus of Father Fritch.
+In this context, an alpine garden was established in 1970 under the impetus of Father Fritch.
 Due to lack of maintenance, it deteriorated until the early 2000s.
 This advanced degradation triggered awareness, and through joint efforts of the Vanoise National Park and surrounding municipalities, a biotope protection zone accompanied by extensive restoration and redevelopment of the alpine garden was established.
 This valorization was particularly necessary as not only do 700 mountain floral species thrive there, but three of them are exclusively found in this protected space and in the Spitsbergen.